circuitbeard/petduino/README.md

 # Petduino
 Arduino library for interacting with a Petduino.
+Provides a collection of helper methods for creating animations, melodies and interactions with a Petduino.

 ## Installation
 1. Download and install the latest version of the [Arduino IDE](http://www.arduino.cc/en/main/software).